stang704/stang-recipe-collection/asian/lentils-a-la-sabah.md

 - fresh coriander 1 bunch - for topping

 ### Utensils (for reference only)
-(!) make sure to use a wooden spoon or some spatula that you don't mind being stained
+(!) make sure to use a wooden spoon or some spatula that you don't mind being stained - turmeric stains are permanent
-- you need a small bowl for gathering the spices
+- you need a small bowl for gathering the spices together
 - a big pot for cooking everything together